Ley-line/resource-packs-pack-2012/README.md

 ```diff
 - When you get poisoned or venomed, your HP icon will reset to vanilla sprites due to a conflict with the "Poison" plugin, to fix this.
 Simply turn off "Change HP Orb Icon" tab from the plugin.
 ```
+## v4.1 (X-May-2022)

+- Fixed bank tabs hovered and selected icons to be correct
+- Fixed Achivement Diaries and Kouren Favor tab icons to their previous ones
+- Fixed Clan Chat icon in the settings menu

 ## v4.0 (1-May-2022)